Tosca Interview Questions

 45. What is Tosca WebAccess?

-Workspace data is stored on the Workspace server system and we can access it using the client browser.
+• Allows accessing workspace data stored on the Workspace server via a client browser.

 46. How can Tosca Connect be integrated with HP ALM?